Richienb/ROS-Quick-Scan/README.md

-# ROS QuickScan
+# ROS Quick Scan
 An easy tool to scan files.
 First released in October 2017.

-ROS QuickScan is a tool for checking single files against a list of hashes provided by [VirusShare Hashes](https://github.com/Richienb/virusshare-hashes).
+ROS Quick Scan is a tool for checking single files against a list of hashes provided by [VirusShare Hashes](https://github.com/Richienb/virusshare-hashes).

 ## Complete security
 You can scan any type of files which are then compared with the thousands of MD5s in the library.